 Where Can I Fill A Prescription For A Cane?

-You can get a cane by prescription at a durable medical equipment store.
+You can get a cane by prescription at a durable medical equipment or medical supply store.
 Insurance often limits coverage amounts, so you may only be able to get a basic, single-tip cane.
 This is particularly true of Medicare which has an established fee schedule that restricts you to the most basic of canes.